shader-slang/slang/docs/proposals/006-artifact-container-format.md

 }
 ```

 The combination in this manner doesn't quite work, because some combinations may imply different options.
-The "combination" section tries to address this.
+The "combinations" section tries to address this.

 We may also want to have options that don't appear in the name, but modify the output.

 This whole mechanism provides a way of specifying a compilation by a series of names, that can produce a unique human readable key.
 It is under user control, but the mechanism on how the combination takes place is at least as a default defined within an implementation.

+It may be necessary to define options by tool chain.
+Doing so would mean the names can group together what might be quite different options on different compilers.
+Having options defined in JSON means that the mechanisms described here can be used for other tooling.
+If the desire is to have some more broadly applicable 'shader cache' representation this is desirable.

+If it is necessary obfuscate the contents, it would be possible to put the human readable key though a hash, and then the hash can be used for lookup.

 Container Layout
 ================